-A plain weave fabric, with a single but different warp and weft color.
-In jeans-wear, fabric mills usually use a medium depth indigo warp color and natural (unbleached) weft.
+Chambray is a plain weave fabric, with a single but different warp and weft colour.

 Double ring-spun denim uses ring-spun yarn for both warp and weft.
-This is the traditional way to produce denim.
-Read more..
+It is the traditional way to produce denim.

 Enzyme Washing is the use of cellulose enzymes to soften the jeans and lighten a colour.
 The cellulosic are used because they loosen up the indigo dye in the denim.
 The main purpose of the enzyme wash is to make the denim appear worn, rugged, broken in and used.
 Read more..